 In 2006, the Supreme Court ruled that an injunction should not automatically issue based on a finding of patent infringement.

 eBay Inc. v.
-MercExchange, L.L.C., 547 U.S. 388 (2006) is a case in which the Supreme Court of the United States unanimously determined that an injunction should not be automatically issued just based on the finding of patent infringement, but also that an injunction should not be simply refused on the basis that the plaintiff does not carry out the patented invention.
+MercExchange, L.L.C., 547 U.S. 388 (2006) is a case in which the Supreme Court of the United States unanimously determined that an injunction should not be automatically issued just on the basis of the finding of patent infringement, but also that an injunction should not be simply refused on the basis that the plaintiff does not carry out the patented invention.
 Instead, a federal court must still consider what the Court explained as the four-factor test usually used to determine if an injunction should subject.

 Following the verdict, MercExchange sought an injunction to prevent eBay’s continued use of its intellectual property, but the District Court denied the request.
 The United States Court of Appeals for the Federal Circuit reversed the District Court’s decision in 2005, stating that there was a “general rule that courts will issue permanent injunctions against patent infringement absent exceptional circumstances.”